Fajita veggies, from a Tex-Mex pro.

 Please see the recipe card below for more detailed ingredient amounts.

-Remove the skillet from the heat and stir the vegetables very well, trying to get up any browned bits clinging to the pan.
+Remove the skillet from the heat and give the veggies a good stir, scraping up any browned bits that might be clinging to the bottom of the pan.
+(This is where all the flavor lies!)

 FAQs